snake14/patternGrid/README.md

 # PatternGrid

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.1.0.
+This project was created to provide a way to map out knitting patterns.
+It uses an Angular frontend, Node.js RESTful API, and a MySQL database.

-## Development server
+## Development

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.
+Run `ng build --watch` from the root of the project in order to compile and watch for changes in the Angular code.
+Run `node server.js` to serve the node and angular code.
+Navigate to `http://localhost:3000`.
+Any changes to the Angular code will only require refreshing the browser once the build has completed, but changes to the node code will require stopping the terminal and running `node server.js` for the changes to take effect.

 ## Code scaffolding